1Password/for-open-source/README.md

 ### SMS - Student Management Software
 SMS is written in Java and uses Swing/Hibernate/MySQL.
 The software helps teachers manage timetables, class lists, subject lists,... and helps students look up their grades. https://github.com/ncdai3651408/ltudjava-summer2020-hibernate

+LF Edge
+LF Edge is an umbrella organization that aims to establish an open, interoperable framework for edge computing independent of hardware, silicon, cloud, or operating system.
+By bringing together industry leaders, LF Edge will create a common framework for hardware and software standards and best practices critical to sustaining current and future generations of IoT and edge devices.
+We are fostering collaboration and innovation across the multiple industries including industrial manufacturing, cities and government, energy, transportation, retail, home and building automation, automotive, logistics and health care — all of which stand to be transformed by edge computing. https://lfedge.org